loicmathieu/bookmarkit/README.md

 Steps:

-- Package your application with `mvn package -DskipTest`
+- Package your application with `mvn package -DskipTests`
 - Run your application with `java -jar target/bookmark-service-1.0-SNAPSHOT-runner.jar`
 - Limit it's Heap memory with `java -Xmx32m -jar target/bookmark-service-1.0-SNAPSHOT-runner.jar` (you can go lower but your apps will be slower)
 - Override it's configuration from the command line with `java -Dgreeting=JAR -jar target/bookmark-service-1.0-SNAPSHOT-runner.jar`